syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * 7

-You can display the summary of the multiple weeks appointment by settings this value.
+You can display the summary of multiple week's appointment by setting this value.

 #### Example

-To set the daysInAgenda of agendaViewSettings.
+To set the daysInAgenda of agendaViewSettings,

 {% highlight html %}